 - Nomination window: February 2020 through April 1, 2020

 - Judges: Awards are judged by a panel from both Atlanta Business Chronicle and SHRM-Atlanta,

-- Winner Recognition: Finalist and Winners will be honored at an Awards ceremony held June 13, 2019 and featured in a special section of the Atlanta Business Chronicle and SHRM-Atlanta website.
+- Winner Recognition: Finalist and Winners will be honored at an Awards ceremony held June 2020 and featured in a special section of the Atlanta Business Chronicle and on the SHRM-Atlanta website.